A distinctly rare offering, this…

 Bill has always loved the area as a respite from the road, while only being a 20-minute drive into Cambridge and Boston.
 But as the kids started arriving, he also came to appreciate the great schools for which the town has long had a well-deserved reputation.
 He also has nurtured an interest in the town’s wide range of significant historic architecture, from colonial-era Saltboxes, to the pioneering mid-century modernism of the Six Moon Hill, Peacock Farm, and Five Fields neighborhoods.

-Bill’s extracurricular interests include music (naturally), and he is a published author (The Rolling Stones: Exile on Main Street, Continuum Books ; It’s Only Rock ‘n’ Roll: 50 Tracks That Tell the Story of the Rolling Stones, St. Martin’s Press ).
+Bill’s extracurricular interests include music (naturally), and he is a published author (The Rolling Stones: Exile on Main Street, Continuum Books ; Rocks Off: 50 Tracks That Tell the Story of the Rolling Stones, St. Martin’s Press ).
 He loves literature, film, time with his family, and cycling (loves the Minuteman Bikeway that runs the entire length of Lexington).
 He also wrote a blog about real estate for Boston Magazine’s revamped “Boston Daily” web site.

-Bill is deeply involved as a founder and current board member of the 11-year-running Hot Stove Cool Music benefit for the Foundation To Be Named Later (part of the Red Sox Foundation).
-Hosted by Baseball Hall of Famer, Peter Gammons; Red Sox General Manager, Theo Epstein; and actor, Mike O’Malley, this highly successful event has contributed many hundreds of thousands of dollars yearly to local youth and homeless-related services such as the Home for Little Wanderers, Horizons for Homeless Children, and the Red Sox Scholars.
+Bill is deeply involved as a team member and co-organizer of the bi-annual Hot Stove Cool Music benefit for the Foundation To Be Named Later.
+Commencing in 2001 and usually hosted by Baseball Hall of Famer, Peter Gammons; Red Sox General Manager Theo Epstein; and actor Mike O’Malley, this highly successful event has contributed many hundreds of thousands of dollars yearly to local youth and homeless-related services such as the Home for Little Wanderers, Horizons for Homeless Children, and the Red Sox Scholars and Peter Gammons Scholars.
+As a musician Bill has performed at almost all of the Boston events and the inaugural Chicago event and consults on booking talent, co-ordinating the event, and working with sponsors.

 For more information about Bill’s musical and other interests, please visit: